cseid2001/ssh-honeypot-project/README.md

 `/var/spool/sms/*, /var/log/smsd.log, /etc/smsd.conf*, /var/config/sms/* `

 What it is: These paths are associated with SMS server software, especially smstools.
-Smstools allows a server to send/receive SMS messages via a connected modem.
+Smstools allows a server to send/receive SMS messages via a connected modem. <br>
 Why a malicious user may use it: They're checking if your server is acting as an SMS gateway.
 If so, they might try to hijack it to send bulk spam, fraud messages, or phishing attacks.

 `/usr/bin/qmuxd, /var/qmux_connect_socket, /etc/config/simman `